 A day at the office, ca. 1976-'77.
 Bill Holdship, then a student at Michigan State, had written asking if he could visit the office, for a journalism class he was taking.
 Bill took these photos of me in the Creem editorial dept. Bill came to work for us several years later, in 1980.

 Here I am goofing off at 187 S. Woodward Ave., Creem's Birmingham offices, with Lester Bangs (right) and Robert Duncan (left).
 Photo by JoAnn Uhelszki, ca. 1975-'76.

 Creem staff reunion, 2015.
 L-R Chrissie Victor (mail kid, then Barry Kramer's assistant), me, the Lester Bangs stand-up, former editor Ben Edmonds (we miss him dearly) and former editor Jaan Uhelszki.
 In front, former front office secretary Leslie Alexander.

 I left Creem to become a feature and entertainment writer at the Detroit News in 1983.
 I went from Features to the Sunday Magazine and back, covering everything from the inauguration of Barack Obama to Aretha Franklin's busy career.
 Some of my favorite interviews: Burt Bacharach, Stevie Wonder, Mick Jagger and of course, the Funk Brothers, whose adventures I covered when they were reunited for the film "Standing in the Shadows of Motown".

-In addition to music, I wrote about a wide range of subjects, which was (usually) fun and interesting.
-Unfortunately, the News archive is difficult to access due to changes in ownership, but here are a few off the beaten path articles that survived.
+In addition to music, I write about a wide range of subjects, which was (usually) fun and interesting.
+Unfortunately, most older stories in the Detroit News archive are behind a paywall, but here are a few off the beaten path articles that survived.